-Glass stove tops can be beautiful appliances and can certainly cook effectively, but they have drawbacks like any other stove.
-Because the stove top is perfectly flat, it will only distribute heat to surfaces that come in direct contact with it.
+Glass stovetops can be beautiful appliances and can certainly cook effectively, but they have drawbacks like any other stove.
+Because the stovetop is perfectly flat, it will only distribute heat to surfaces that come in direct contact with it.
 Unlike a gas stove, which can distribute heat via flame to surfaces slightly above and around, this will not radiate enough heat to cook food evenly on a curved or dented surface.
-If you've got warped, old cookware, it is suggested that you toss it and head out to the store to buy the proper pots and pans.
+If you've got warped, old cookware, you should toss it and head out to the store to buy the proper pots and pans.

 Keep in mind, this also means that over-sized pots and pants aren't a safe bet either.
 Edges that go beyond the electric burner zone are not going to heat and cook your food properly.
 A good rule of thumb is to choose pots and pans that do not exceed the 1-inch rule: the diameter can be 1 inch smaller or larger than that of the burner.

-Another thing to keep in mind is weight.
-The heavier the cookware, the more likely it will weigh itself down for the closest possible contact with the burner.
+Another thing to keep in mind is the weight.
+The heavier the cookware, the more likely it is that it will weigh itself down for the closest possible contact with the burner.
 This makes for effective heating and better cooking.

 There are a lot of conflicting reports about what is safe and what is not when it comes to cooking on your glass top stove.
 The best course of action is to consult the user manual that came with your appliance.